playcanvas/developer.playcanvas.com/content/ja/tutorials/mouse-input.md

 `pc.Mouse`で利用可能なイベント：

-* `pc.EVENT_MOUSEUP` - マウスボタンが開放されると発動
+* `pc.EVENT_MOUSEUP` - fires when a mouse button is released
-* `pc.EVENT_MOUSEDOWN` - マウスボタンが押されると発動
+* `pc.EVENT_MOUSEDOWN` - fires when a mouse button is pressed
-* `pc.EVENT_MOUSEMOVE` - マウスが動かされると発動
+* `pc.EVENT_MOUSEMOVE` - fires when the mouse is moved
-* `pc.EVENT_MOUSEWHEEL` - マウスホイールが動かされると発動
+* `pc.EVENT_MOUSEWHEEL` - fires when the mouse wheel is rotated.

-ブラウザでのマウス入力は通常、ページのDOMの要素の[DOM][4]のイベントをリッスンすることで実装されます。問題は、異なるブラウザはそれぞれ少しずつ異なるイベントを実装し、別の値を提供していることです。書くコードをシンプルにするために、PlayCanvasエンジンはイベントハンドラを直接DOM要素にバインドするのではなく、PlayCanvasマウスハンドラにバインドすることを可能にします。エンジンはイベント発生時に、すべてのブラウザで一貫性がある`pc.MouseEvent`オブジェクトを提供します。オリジナルのDOMイベントが必要な場合は`pc.MouseEvent`の`event`プロパティとして利用可能です。
+Mouse input in browsers is usually implemented by listening to [DOM][4] events on elements in your page's DOM.
+The problem is that different browsers implement the events slightly differently and supply different values.
+In order to simplify the code you write the PlayCanvas engine allows you to bind your event handlers to the PlayCanvas mouse handler instead of directly the DOM Element.
+The engine supplies a `pc.MouseEvent` object when the event fires which is consistent across all browsers.
+If you do need the original DOM event, it is available as the `event` property in `pc.MouseEvent`.

 ### マウスを動かす